🇨🇭

 Language

-Low — German, French, and Italian by region; English widely spoken in cities and tourist areas; assume limited menu-level English beyond city and tourist corridors
+German, French, and Italian by region.
+English widely spoken in cities and tourist zones.
+Local language scripts needed at traditional restaurants.

 Traveller Note

-Rank & context Switzerland ranks #23 globally — a score driven by exceptional supermarket infrastructure and a well-developed urban vegan dining scene rather than the accessibility of its traditional cuisine.
-Major cities score considerably higher than the national average: Zurich and Geneva rank among Europe's strongest cities for dedicated plant-based dining, with Basel and Bern close behind.
+The ranking explained Switzerland ranks #11 globally, a score driven by exceptional supermarket infrastructure and a strong urban vegan restaurant network, not by the accessibility of traditional cuisine.
+Major cities score considerably higher than the national average: Zurich and Geneva rank among Europe's strongest for dedicated plant-based dining, with Basel and Bern close behind.
+Outside the cities, options drop off fast.

 Liechtenstein This page covers Switzerland and the Principality of Liechtenstein.
-Liechtenstein functions as a practical extension of the Swiss network — it uses the Swiss franc, shares access to the Coop and Migros supply chain, and visitors can rely on the same supermarket infrastructure.
-Dedicated vegan restaurant options in Vaduz and surrounding villages are very limited; self-catering from Swiss stores is the most reliable strategy when travelling through the principality.
+Liechtenstein is a practical extension of the Swiss network: it uses the Swiss franc, shares access to the Coop and Migros supply chain, and visitors can rely on the same supermarket infrastructure.
+Dedicated vegan restaurant options in Vaduz and surrounding villages are very limited.
+Self-catering from Swiss stores is the most reliable strategy when travelling through the principality.

-Labelling law Swiss allergen disclosure rules are strong and broadly comparable to EU standards for packaged supermarket products — milk and eggs are clearly indicated on most pre-packaged items.
-This is genuinely useful for self-catering.
+Always check labels Swiss allergen labelling is strong and close to EU standards for packaged supermarket products.
+Milk and eggs are clearly indicated on most pre-packaged items, usually in bold.
+This is useful for self-catering.
 It does not cover animal fat, meat stock, or restaurant cooking methods.
-Always check labels on packaged food and never assume a restaurant dish is safe without asking.
+Always check labels on packaged food and never assume a restaurant dish is vegan without asking directly.

-Vegetarian ≠ vegan Swiss menus increasingly offer vegetarian options, but vegetarian cooking in this context routinely includes cream (Rahm), butter, cheese, and eggs.
-A dish labelled vegetarisch or végétarien in a traditional Swiss restaurant is not a reliable vegan option.
+Vegetarian does not mean vegan Swiss menus increasingly offer vegetarian options, but vegetarian cooking in this context routinely includes cream, butter, cheese, and eggs.
+A dish labelled vegetarisch or vegetarien at a traditional Swiss restaurant is not a reliable vegan option.
 Always ask specifically about dairy, eggs, the cooking fat, and the soup base.

-What not to rely on Do not rely on traditional restaurant dishes without checking for cream and cooking fat — Rahm is invisible on the menu and present throughout traditional Swiss German and alpine cooking.
+What not to rely on Do not rely on traditional restaurant dishes without checking for cream and cooking fat.
+Rahm is invisible on the menu and present throughout traditional Swiss German and alpine cooking.
+A vegetable dish, a soup, and a potato side can all contain dairy without a single word of warning on the menu.

 The Real Challenge